 The cave admissions office / shop is easily accessible from Caves Road with designated parking and a series of boardwalks located at the entrance to Mammoth Cave.
 As you approach the office to purchase your tickets you can see some statues and information about the giant marsupials (known as Australia's Megafauna) whose bones are contained within the limestone caves.

 You can choose to just enter Mammoth Cave or bundle your entry together with more cave visits or purchase a cave and lighthouse package to help you save if you plan to visit this attraction and other caves.
-A family pass is $58 (2A+2C) and additional children are just $6.
-Kids under 4 enter Mammoth Cave free.
+Familiy passes are available and kids under 4 enter free.

 All the kids were very excited about being in control of their own tour guide - an MP3 player.
 This is great because it means you can turn up anytime during opening hours and not have to wait for a tour to start.
 Each person gets a player and head set and there are clear instructions before entering the cave about how to use the MP3 player to get all the information you need to know and interesting facts about the caves during your tour.

 As you enter the cave you will feel the temperature drop so it's best to dress warm for your tour, we highly recommend you bring a jumper or jacket along.
 Mammoth Cave is not pram or wheelchair accessible so kids need to be able to walk on their own for the whole family to enjoy the tour.

 As you wander round your will see numbers to indicate what number to enter into your MP3 player to access the next part of the audio tour.
 The kids found the audio tour facscinating, stopping many times to discuss what they heard and what they could see.